-All Home's Coordinating Board has selected the VI-SPDAT to measure vulnerability as part of the Housing Triage Tool and prioritization process for CEA.
+At implementation of Coordinated Entry, All Home's Coordinating Board selected the VI-SPDAT to measure vulnerability as part of the Housing Triage Tool and prioritization process for CE.
 The VI-SPDAT (Vulnerability Index - Service Prioritization Decision Assistance Prescreen Tool), developed by OrgCode Consulting, is an assessment tool that aims to identify a household's level of service need.
-Population-specific versions of the Housing Triage Tool, which include additional questions that support eligibility for local programs, are used in King County's adoption of this tool.